epfl-ada/ada-2021-project-data-alchemy/README.md

 First, we need to be able to accurately identify quotes that pertain to climate change.
 Ideas to achieve this are: TODO

 We also need to accurately identify what triggers discussion around climate change.
 For example, if there is a week-long climate change conference that sparks a lot of discussion around the topic but no major disaster has recently taken place, trying to make sense of the increase in discussion without any disaster could influence our analysis.
-This problem can be done by filtering out certain known events like the September 2019 climate strikes and by focusing on periods when major natural disasters are known to occur.
+No current database tracks these sorts of events.
+This problem can be dealt with by filtering out certain known events like the September 2019 climate strikes and by focusing on periods when major natural disasters are known to occur.
 In addition, we havce access to the EM-DAT database so we could look specifically at periods following a known disaster.

 ## Proposed Timeline